 ( Back to top)

 What Should I Look For In A Personal Injury Attorney And Why Should I Choose Rosenthal & Kreeger LLP?

 In today’s world, consumers have more choices than ever, including a wide choice of personal injury attorneys.
 There are several factors that you should consider when hiring an attorney, including the following:

-- Communication: The ability to communicate with your attorney and staff is a fundamental element of the attorney-client relationship.
+The ability to communicate with your attorney and staff is a fundamental element of the attorney-client relationship.
 The most common complaint we hear about other attorneys is that they do not tell their clients what is going on with their case.
 At Rosenthal & Kreeger LLP, we pledge that you will be informed of the status of your case and that you will get clear, easy to understand explanations of your options at each stage of the case so that you can make informed decisions.
-You pay good money for the legal services you are provided, and you deserve to have the benefit of those legal services.
+You pay good money for the legal services you are provided.
+You deserve to have the benefit of those legal services.

-- Resources: Insurance companies and corporations have nearly unlimited resources.
+Insurance companies and corporations have nearly unlimited resources.
 It is very important that your lawyer has resources, too.
 If your lawyer cannot afford to conduct the right investigation or hire the right experts to prove your case, you will not receive compensation for all your losses.
-If your attorney is worried about paying his or her monthly bills, he or she may be anxious to settle your case, even if it means accepting less than your case is worth.
+If your attorney is worried about paying his or her monthly bills, he or she may be anxious to settle your case.
+Your attorney may quickly settle, even if it means accepting less than your case is worth.